eduvpn/documentation/DEPLOY_DEBIAN.md

 ## Requirements

-* Clean Debian 9 installation with all updates installed;
+* Clean Debian 9 or 10 installation with all updates installed;
 * Have a **STATIC** IPv4 and IPv6 address configured on your external interface;
 * Network equipment/VM platform allows access to the very least `tcp/80`,